OWASP/owasp-mastg/Document/0x06a-Platform-Overview.md

 #### Encryption and Data Protection

 *FairPlay Code Encryption* is applied to apps downloaded from the App Store.
 FairPlay was developed as a DRM for multimedia content purchased through iTunes.
 Originally, Fairplay encryption was applied to MPEG and QuickTime streams, but the same basic concepts can also be applied to executable files.
 The basic idea is as follows: Once you register a new Apple user account, a public/private key pair will be created and assigned to your account.
 The private key is securely stored on your device.
-This means that FairPlay-encrypted code can be decrypted only on devices associated with your account -- TODO [Be more specific] --.
+This means that FairPlay-encrypted code can be decrypted only on devices associated with your account.
 Reverse FairPlay encryption is usually obtained by running the app on the device, then dumping the decrypted code from memory (see also "Basic Security Testing on iOS").

 Apple has built encryption into the hardware and firmware of its iOS devices since the release of the iPhone 3GS.
 Every device has a dedicated hardware-based crypto engine that's based on the 256-bit AES, which works with a SHA-1 cryptographic hash function.
 In addition, there's a unique identifier (UID) built into each device's hardware with an AES 256-bit key fused into the application processor.
 This UID is unique and not recorded elsewhere.
 At the time of writing, neither software nor firmware can directly read the UID.
 Because the key is burned into the silicon chip, it can't be tampered with or bypassed.
 Only the crypto engine can access it.